Graduate

 - It is the policy of the School of Social Work that no student or applicant who has been convicted of sex offenses against children shall be eligible for admission or continuation into the BSW, MSW, or Ph.D. programs.

-Information pertaining to the deadlines, requirements, and program details can be found in
+Information about the deadlines, requirements, and program details can be found in

 the application packet on the School's website, socialwork.iu.edu.
 All applicants are encouraged to submit applications as soon as possible and well before the final application date.
 The MSW admissions department will make decisions as applications are submitted.
 Applications are evaluated based on the criteria outlined above.
-Admission is competitive, and the instructional resources of the school determine total enrollment.
+Admission is competitive, and the school's instructional resources determine total enrollment.

 MSW Programs of Study - Indianapolis campus